The Churches of Britain and Ireland

 Emmanuel Full Gospel Church.
 SW 699 419. © Paul E. Barnett (2015).

-The site of Flowerpot Chapel on Fore Street, as seen by Streetview in 2011.
+The access to the site of the demolished Flowerpot Chapel off Fore Street, as seen by Streetview in 2023.
+The frontage of the chapel itself would have stood about where the black car is.
 It was built as United Free Methodist in 1865.
 According to this source (which has exterior and interior photos), it was closed in the 1960's.
-SW 7001 4214. © Paul E. Barnett (2014).
+SW 7001 4214.

 The former Friends Meeting House off Trengweath Lane.
 Another view.
 SW 6965 4182.
 Both © Paul E. Barnett (2022 and 2023).
 Grade II listed.